input-output-hk/cardano-engineering-handbook/haskell/ghc-version-policy.md

 # GHC Version policy

-Status: draft
+Status: draft (too IOG-specific)
 Owner: Sylvain Henry

 ## Which version of GHC should my project be using?

 At any given time there will be a current major version of GHC, and there may be a next major version of GHC.

 All IOHK Haskell projects should build with both the current and the next major versions of GHC, unless they are specifically exempted.
-New projects should build with the recommended
+New projects should build with the recommended version.

 The choice of minor version is up to the teams, but we encourage teams to move to later minor versions as they are released.
 In particular, when starting to support a new major version, teams should always use the latest minor version of that major version (unless it is blacklisted, see below).

 ## Are there any versions of GHC that should never be used?